 - Whenever I can, I cook my own food.

 - I take my folding bike around the city or my mountain bike for long rides out of town.
-I am also assembling a fixed gear bike.
+I am also assembled a fixed gear bike.

-- I share my thoughts and things I learned on my personal blog.
+- I share my thoughts and things I learned on my personal website.

 - I’m also learning how to draw.
 I post my progress on my instagram.

 - I’m working on digitizing all my papers, automating and outsourcing time consuming tasks so I can focus on things that I enjoy.

 - I competed in two inter-box CrossFit competitions one for PR City CrossFit and one with Primal Ape CrossFit and did better than I expected.
 The experience helped me discover that I can do more than 40 pull ups, do 83 burpees in seven minutes, do more than 50 wall ball shots in less than ten minutes, unlocked my power clean and lift giant tires.
 The experience gave me a lot of confidence in my physical abilities, and more importantly my ability to prepare and select the right strategy.
 I also learned that a calm and steady pace beats sprinting all the time and had allowed me to win and lose gracefully against insanely stronger competitors.

 - Learned how I can use Jekyll, a bare-bones static website generator to replace Wordpress as a blogging platform and to use GitHub to host my websites.
 So far I’ve learned to build sites from the base template, learned how to use different templates, adjust the code to include Google Analytics and Disquss comments and advertisements.
 I still have much to learn but I’m getting there.

 - Quit my Call Center Job to become a freelance ghost writer.